a.k.a Cheaters Chicken Pasta Bake

-Take the mozzarella cheese and tear it and place it over the top reasonably evenly.
+Take 3/4 of the mozzarella cheese and tear it and mix again.

 Bung in the oven for 30 mins.

-After that remove the cover and crank up the heat to the max.
+After that remove the cover if required, and crank up the heat to the max.

 After about 10 mins, it should be nicely browned.